 This section addresses probably the single biggest mistake that people make when preparing for the GMAT.

 But that’s only the start.
-Once you learn or re-learn a lot of that content, you will then need to move to the next level, which is what this test is really testing: how to think your way through any given problem, making the best possible decisions for each given situation.
-(Read that article I just linked.)
+Once you learn or re-learn a lot of that content, you will then need to move to the next level, which is what this test is really testing: how to think your way through any given problem and making the best possible decisions for each given situation.
+(Read that article.)

 “Light bulb” Moments